amitai1997/TicketChain/README.md

 - **MetaMask Required**: Requires users to have MetaMask or similar wallet
   - _Workaround_: Implement custodial solution for mainstream adoption
 - **Ethereum Node.js v23 Compatibility**: Some warnings appear with newer Node.js versions
-  - _Workaround_: Use Node.js v18 for best compatibility
+  - _Workaround_: Use Node.js v18 for best compatibility (specified in .node-version file)

 ## License